Centric205/Docker-Projects/Swarm/1. Set Up a Docker Swarm Cluster/README.md

     I used the highlighted command to join **WorkerNode** and **WorkerNode2** into the swarm;

+    **NOTE**: If the highlighted command above is not available, the type the following:

+        $ docker swarm join-token worker

     ![Alt text](image-1.png)

     We now have a 3-Node Swarm.